 Rate: 19.99% on purchases, 22.99% on cash advances

-Available for just $35 USD per year, this card provides purchase protection and an extended warranty on all purchases and will save you 25% on AVIS and Budget car rentals.
-It's definitely worth having even if you only make spend money in the U.S. a few times per year.
-Plus, since they don't charge a foreign transaction fee, the Scotiabank U.S. Dollar Visa Card is great to have for travel outside the U.S. as well.
+Available for just $35 USD per year, the Scotiabank U.S. Dollar Visa provides purchase protection and an extended warranty on all purchases.
+It will save you 25% on AVIS and Budget car rentals.
+It’s definitely worth having even if you only spend money in the U.S. a few times per year.
+Plus, you can add additional cardholders to the account for no extra charge and you will be able to pay your balance using your Scotia foreign currency account.

-RBC U.S. Dollar Visa Gold
+6. RBC U.S. Dollar Visa Gold – Best for Avion Points

 Annual Fee: $65 USD